agentOS GDPR – First Time Use

-Changes are being made to LetMC Agent to ensure that you (the controller of the data) can meet your obligations under the GDPR requirements.
+Changes are being made to agentOS to ensure that you (the controller of the data) can meet your obligations under the GDPR requirements.

 The following is a quick guide for first use when these features are released.